Surendra-Bhattarai/website/README.md

+# Surendra Bhattarai

-# Namaste friends!!
+Namaste friends!!
 This is my academic website.
-I try to upload materaials and notes related to my course here.
+I try to upload materials and notes related to my course here.

-### About me
+## About me

-Surendra Bhattarai is a 3rd year undergrad pursuing BS-MS dual degreee course at [Indian Institute of Science Education and Research (IISER) - Kolkata](https://www.iiserkol.ac.in/web/en/#gsc.tab=0).
+Surendra Bhattarai is a 3rd year undergraduate student pursuing BS-MS dual degreee course at [Indian Institute of Science Education and Research (IISER) - Kolkata](https://www.iiserkol.ac.in/web/en/#gsc.tab=0).
+He is interested in astronomy, astrophysics and cosmology.
+He loves spending time analysing astronomical data.

 ```markdown
 Syntax highlighted code block